 3rd Prize Winner: $100

-•Plays should be around 10 minutes in length (usually around 10 pages).
+– Plays should be around 10 minutes in length (usually around 10 pages).

-•Plays must be unpublished work.
+– All entries must be original, unpublished work.

 *Note: please submit electronic entries as a pdf file.
-Submitting your play implies permission to have your play performed in a staged reading in the spring semester; all submissions remain the property of the playwright.
+Submitting your play implies permission to have your play performed in a staged reading in the fall semester; all submissions remain the property of the playwright.